 For Firefox 2, Camino 1.6, and IE 6, the HTML seems to work great, it’s just some of the “advanced” CSS selectors that some browsers don’t understand.
 This is easily handled by simply adding a few choice

 class attributes to key elements (none are used by default).

 Download and Demo

-At the DiW Theme Playground you will find a dropdown menu at the top of the browser window that enables you to preview any of our themes, as well as a download link for whichever theme happens to be active (Chris’ excellent WP Typo is the default active theme).
+At the DiW Theme Clubhouse you will find a dropdown menu at the top of the browser window that enables you to preview any of our themes, as well as a download link for whichever theme happens to be active (Chris’ excellent WP Typo is the default active theme).